jenniferngp/jenniferngp.github.io/docs/bioinformatics/run-ldsc.md

 ## Interpreting Results

-The above command outputs a `*.results`.
-The `Enrichment` column was calculated as proportion of heritability explained by SNPs within ATAC peaks divided by the proportion of SNPs within ATAC peaks, and each enrichment was given a p-value, with studies using < 0.05 as the threshold.
+`ldsc.py` will output `*.results` file, which contains an Enrichment column and an "Enrichment_p" column.
+Enrichment was calculated as proportion of heritability explained by SNPs within ATAC peaks divided by the proportion of SNPs within ATAC peaks.
+Previous studies have used Enrichment_p < 0.05 as the threshold.